Login

 Photo: Ivana Troselj

-Marián Budos (b.1968, Slovakia) has enjoyed a varied career as a composer, classical guitarist, conductor and pedagogue, preceded by an earlier successful international career as a champion 1500m runner for the Czecho-Slovakian national team.
-In 1991, Budos graduated from Matej Bel University with a Bachelor of Education, settling in Australia the following year.
-In 1995, Budos continued his studies in composition at the Australian National University with Jim Cotter.
-Budos heads the Music Department at Narrabundah College in Canberra.
+Marián Budoš has enjoyed a varied career as a composer, classical guitarist, conductor and pedagogue, preceded by an earlier successful international career as a champion 1500m runner for the Czecho-Slovakian national team.
+In 1991, Budoš graduated from Matej Bel University with a Bachelor of Education, settling in Canberra the following year.
+In 1995, Budoš continued his studies in composition at the Australian National University.
+Budoš has headed the Music Department at Narrabundah College in Canberra since 2018.

-Budos's compositional style is driven by structure, direction, and narrative.
-His strong harmonic, melodic and rhythmical development is underscored by an unorthodox use of instrumentation and orchestration, based on a mixture of Western and non-Western musical traditions.
-He has received many awards, the most prestigious being the 1998 SOZA Composer of the Year Award (Slovakia's highest music award) for his work Two Worlds, for classical and semi-acoustic guitars, which was televised nationally and later released on an album of the same title.
-Compositions from this album formed the repertoire of two tours performed in trio with Ivana Troselj and Ján Labant; a 1997 tour of Slovakia organised by the government arts agency Slovkoncert; as well as a 1999 Australian tour.
+Budoš has received a number of awards, the most prestigious being the 1998 SOZA Composer of the Year Award (Slovakia's highest music award) for his work Two Worlds, for classical and semi-acoustic guitars, which was televised nationally and later released on an album of the same title.
+Compositions from this album formed the repertoire of two tours performed in trio with Ivana Troselj and Ján Labant; a 1997 tour of Slovakia organised by the government arts agency Slovkoncert; and a 1999 tour of Australia.

-Budos enjoys collaborating on a diverse range of artistic projects.
+Budoš enjoys collaborating on a diverse range of artistic projects.
 His arrangements of traditional Slovakian folk songs were featured at concerts for the Sydney 2000 Olympic Games celebrations in Canberra and at numerous cultural and diplomatic events.
-In 2002, conductor Oliver Dohnanyi premiered and recorded three guitar concertos by Budos with soloists Ján Labant, Rémi Boucher, Peter Remeník; along with the Slovak Sinfonietta, and Archi di Slovakia; later released on the album Heart on a Sleeve.
+In 2002, conductor Oliver Dohnanyi premiered and recorded Budoš's three guitar concertos with soloists Ján Labant, Rémi Boucher, Peter Remeník with Slovak Sinfonietta and Archi di Slovakia; later released on the album Heart on a Sleeve.
 Music from this album has also been used for film and television (A Touch of Courage: The Enlightenment; The Boe Sisters), and repeatedly featured on the US-based radio show Classical Guitar Alive.
-Heart on a Sleeve and Secret Wedding were further performed at concerts in Poland and Slovakia, by Filharmonia Czestochowa, Lublin Philharmonics, and Archi di Slovakia.
+Heart on a Sleeve and Secret Wedding were further performed at concerts in Poland and Slovakia by Filharmonia Czestochowa, Lublin Philharmonics, and Archi di Slovakia.

-Artists who commissioned new guitar works from Budos include Silver Sands Guitar Quartet, Ziggy & Miles Johnston, Tonié Field, John Couch, Ondrej Vesely, Karol Samuelcik, VCA Guitar Orchestra, JGO, Satori Quartet, Duo LaBarre, etc., supporting concert tours, festival performances, recordings, radio and TV broadcast in countries as varied as Cuba, Mexico, Holland, Germany or Thailand.
+Artists who commissioned new guitar works from Budoš include Ján Labant, Silver Sands Guitar Quartet, Ziggy & Miles Johnston, Tonié Field, John Couch, Ondrej Vesely, Karol Samuelcik, VCA Guitar Orchestra, JGO, Satori Quartet, Duo LaBarre, etc.

-Budos enjoys a busy schedule of composing: In 2013 he premiered two works for the Centenary of Canberra: Clepsydra (Water Clock), performed by Swedish quartet The Peärls Before Swïne Experience with the Griffyn Ensemble at Belconnen Arts Centre; and My Canberra (Symphony No.2) - performed and recorded at Llewellyn Hall, featuring Canberra Youth Orchestra.
-Home from Two Worlds (also 2013) was arranged for Sally Walker (flute) and Phillip Mayers (piano) and released on the album Hemisphere through Chartreuse label.
+Budoš enjoys a busy schedule of composing: In 2013 he premiered two works for the Centenary of Canberra: Clepsydra (Water Clock), performed by Swedish quartet The Peärls Before Swïne Experience with the Griffyn Ensemble at Belconnen Arts Centre; and My Canberra (Symphony No.2) - performed and recorded at Llewellyn Hall, featuring Canberra Youth Orchestra.
+Home from Two Worlds (also 2013) was arranged for Sally Walker (flute) and Phillip Mayers (piano) and released on their album Hemisphere.

-The Passing of a Black Star (Homage to David Bowie), commissioned by the New Zealand Guitar Quartet, received its premiered in Wellington in 2016 and since then it has been performed, recorded, or broadcast by a dozen of different quartets in Australia, China, Mexico, USA, Poland, France, Spain, and Slovakia.
+Since its Wellington premiere by the New Zealand Guitar Quartet in 2016, The Passing of a Black Star (Homage to David Bowie) has been performed, recorded, or broadcast by a dozen of different quartets in Australia, China, Mexico, USA, Poland, France, Spain, and Slovakia.

 Studied with